 b.
 What will the house be worth in 10 years?

 Bouncing ball application of a geometric sequence

 When a ball is dropped onto a flat floor, it bounces to 65% of the height from which it was dropped.
 If the ball is dropped from 80 cm, find the height of the fifth bounce.

 Population Growth and Compound Interest

 This video gives examples of population growth and compound interest.
 Remember these examples are variations on geometric sequence.

-problem solver below to practice Algebra or other math topics.
+problem solver below to practice various math topics.
 Try the given examples, or type in your own